KatherLab/mopadi/README.md

 ![image info](./images/fig1_paper.png)

+For segmentation of 6 cell types to quantify changes in original and counterfactual images, [DeepCMorph](https://github.com/aiff22/DeepCMorph) pretrained models were used.

 ## Getting started

 Create a virtual environment, e.g. with conda or mamba, clone the repository, and install required packages: